getting-things-gnome/gtg/docs/contributors/coding best practices.md

 ```
 # -----------------------------------------------------------------------------
-# Gettings Things GNOME! - a personal organizer for the GNOME desktop
+# Getting Things GNOME! - a personal organizer for the GNOME desktop
 # Copyright (c) 2008-2022 - the GTG contributors
 #
 # This program is free software: you can redistribute it and/or modify it under